tulios/mappersmith/README.md

 ### VanillaGateway

 __Client Only__.
 The default gateway - it uses plain `XMLHttpRequest`.
 Accepts a `configure` callback that allows you to change the request object before it is used.
-Accepts `withCredentials` to configure the property with same name.

 Available methods: